Frustrated Magnetism in Mott Insulating (V$_{1-x}$Cr$_x$)$_2$O$_3$: Extended Data Modeling

 We now return to the DFT calculated exchange constants for (V$_{0.96}$Cr$_{0.04}$)$_2$O$_3$ listed in Table~\ref{LT_J}.
-As the statistical error in these is around 2 meV, liberty may be taken to make adjustments within these error ranges and bring them closer to the experimentally fitted values.
+As the statistical error in these is around 2 meV, liberty may be taken to make adjustments within these error ranges to bring the calculated spin wave scattering into agreement with observations.
 Such optimally adjusted $J$ values are shown in column 4 of Table~\ref{LT_J_pure_sample}.
 The resultant neutron intensity is plotted in Fig.~\ref{disp_supp}(b).
 The only adjustment that must stray beyond the tolerances of the statistical errors from Table~\ref{LT_J} in order to achieve consistency with experiment is the value of $J_{\zeta 2}$ (set as 6.5~meV, shown in bold).
 The DFT methods may have trouble accounting for this particular interaction due to accuracy limitations of the structural model for such long-range superexchange interactions.
-Nevertheless, we have a new set of exchange parameters which yields spin wave dispersions consistent with the scattering data.
-Comparison of column 4 in Table~\ref{LT_J} and Table~\ref{LT_J_pure_sample} indicate the experimental error bar in the determination of these exchange constants from neutron scattering data.
+Nevertheless, this alternate set of exchange parameters yields a pattern of scattering that is consistent with the neutron data, {which indicates considerable correlated uncertainty in deriving exchange constants from scattering data.} Comparison of column 5 in Table~\ref{LT_J} and column 4 of Table~\ref{LT_J_pure_sample} indicate the experimental error bar in the determination of these exchange constants from neutron scattering data.
 We note that in the original fitting, we set $J_{\theta} = J_{\iota} = J_{\kappa} = 0$ to reduce the number of fitting parameters.
-Thus, when working combinations of 12 exchange constants for ab initio DFT calculations instead of 9 for our standard direct fitting, we may expect increased correlated uncertainties in the extracted exchange constants.
+Clearly, with the use of 12 exchange constants to describe the neutron data (as with the ab initio DFT calculations) instead of 9 for our standard direct fitting, we may expect increased correlated uncertainties in the extracted exchange constants.
 Nonetheless, the overall qualitative trends and magnitudes of the two presented sets of exchange constants which fit the data are similar, thus preserving the validity of the associated discussion in the main text.